Next free walking tour: Saturday 7 January 2023, 11am.

-Meeting Place: Manchester Museum Reception, Oxford Road, Chorlton-on-Medlock.
+Meeting Place: Outside the Holy Name Church, opposite Manchester University Students’ Union, Oxford Road, Chorlton-on-Medlock.

 Alan Turing has gone down in history as the man who didn’t invent the computer!
 He should have, in the 1940s, but didn’t have the spare parts to do so.
 When he discovered to his chagrin that mathematicians at Manchester University had beaten him to it in the summer of 1948 into building the world’s first programmable computer he contacted the department and had little difficulty convincing them he should be hired; his reputation went before him.